aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ## Take-aways

 **EV certificates hurt web performance**, provide no added value and are more expensive than regular certificates.
 Don't use EV certificates if you care about how reliable and fast your website is!

+Are you a 3PC and using an EV cert?
+Please don't, especially if you serving content that is very important to the business (e.g. tag manager).

 ## Reading